NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 # Prepare the Input Data

-Input data include the forcing data and initial parameter data for various submodules.
-These depend on what best suit the user need.
+Input data includes the forcing data and initial parameter data for various submodules.
+These depend on what best suits the user's need.
 For our case, as of this documentation, beside forcing data, which can be accessed at `./forcing/NextGen_forcing_2016010100.nc` using the symbolic link scheme, we also generated initial input data for various submodules `noah-owp-modular`, `PET`, `CFE`, `SoilMoistureProfiles (SMP)`, `SoilFreezeThaw (SFT)`.
-The first three are located in `./conus_config/`, the SMP initial configus are located in `./conus_smp_configs/` and the SFT initial configs are located in `./conus_sft_configs/`.
+The first three are located in `./conus_config/`, the SMP initial configs are located in `./conus_smp_configs/` and the SFT initial configs are located in `./conus_sft_configs/`.

 For code used to generate the initial config files for the various modules, the interested users are directed to this [web location](https://github.com/NOAA-OWP/ngen-cal/tree/master/python/ngen_config_gen).